zendesk/radar/input/index.md

 Those are:

-- userId: any number that uniquely identifies a user
+- `userId`: any number that uniquely identifies a user
-- userType: any number that represents a user type
+- `userType`: any number that represents a user type
-- accountName: any string
+- `accountName`: any string

 Every user needs to have a account, a user id and a user type.
 The reason is basically that Radar was initially built for Zendesk's use and every Zendesk user has that information (and more).
 But most other applications will have the same constructs, so there was no point in getting rid of these fields when we open sourced Radar.